DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 52 - 10.30.2025.md

 **START HERE**
 - Wade and Will Ferrell have the same birthday.
 - Guy holding orphan child.
+We roll initiative.